 The instructors at the University of Utah’s coding bootcamp are excellent.
 To be a good instructor, you must be both an expert in your coding field and a great teacher.
 While some bootcamps suffer in this regard, it doesn’t seem to be the case at this university coding bootcamp.
 According to all accounts, the instructors in this program are outstanding teachers.
 It’s easy to see why, as students report that their TAs, instructors, tutors, and other bootcamp staff are all extremely helpful and attentive.
 When instructors aren’t available, students say friendly teacher’s assistants are there to assist them when they get stuck.
 From what we can gather, the University of Utah’s coding bootcamp does an excellent job choosing instructors for its program.

 The University of Utah’s coding bootcamp schedule follows a relatively standardized itinerary for coding programs, and each part-time course lasts twenty-four weeks.
 The university offers two part-time programs in full stack web development and cybersecurity.
-These programs are excellent choices for both students and employed adults, as classes take place Monday through Friday from 6:30 PM to 9:30 PM.
+These programs are excellent choices for both students and employed adults, as classes take place on two weeknights from 6:30 PM to 9:30 PM.
 Students in this program also attend class on Saturdays from 9:00 AM to 1:00 PM.

 In addition to the time spent in class, students should expect to spend an additional twenty hours on take-home assignments and collaborative projects.
 While it may seem like a lot to take home twenty extra hours of work, it’s really not a tremendous sacrifice for the portfolio you’ll build in that time.